International clinical electives

 “I had the privilege of completing a four-week clinical elective at Mount Sinai St Luke’s Hospital in New York City.

-This would not have been possible without the support of the Clinical Elective Grants Fund and I am very grateful for the support from the generous donors.
+This would not have been possible without the support of the Clinical Elective Grant and I am very grateful for the support from the generous donors.

 While at Mount Sinai St Luke’s Hospital, I worked with the Infectious Diseases Service under the supervision of infectious disease specialists Dr Christine Stavropoulos and Dr George McKinley.